ibm-cloud-docs/citrix-netscaler-vpx/netscaler-basic-configuration.md

 # Basic load balancing configuration
 {: #basic-load-balancing-configuration}

-Consider a company that has a basic social community website where end-users can register for an account that requires no sensitive information, after which the user can log in and post pictures of their pets.
-There are three web/application servers, and one database server to back them up.
+Consider a company that has a basic social community website where users can register for an account that requires no sensitive information.
+The user can then log in and post pictures of their pets.
+The company has three web/application servers, and one database server to back them up.
 The domain and DNS are hosted with IBM Cloud, and because they have a small environment, the NetScaler and web/app servers are all in the same VLAN.
-This simplifies things, because no further configuration is needed for the NetScaler to set up a basic load balancing policy.
+This arrangement simplifies things, because no further configuration is needed for the NetScaler to set up a basic load balancing policy.
 {: shortdesc}

 The following procedure is an oversimplified explanation of the traffic flow in this instance: